merative/acd-containers/src/pages/security/manage-access.md

 ## Managing access to ACD

 If you have applications that run outside of the cluster and want to provide secure access to the ACD service in the cluster there are several options to consider to limit access to the ACD service:
- 1 At a network layer, the firewall / network security group (nsg) can restrict incoming access to the openshift route used to externalize the ACD service to a limited set of networks or systems.
+ 1. At a network layer, the firewall / network security group (nsg) can restrict incoming access to the OpenShift route used to externalize the ACD service to a limited set of networks or systems.
- 2 Use a client certificate with mutual TLS - see [openshift documentation](https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-mutual-tls-auth_configuring-ingress).
+ 1. Use a client certificate with mutual TLS - see [OpenShift documentation](https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-mutual-tls-auth_configuring-ingress).
- 3 Provide access to ACD through a reverse proxy that layers on security.
+ 1. Provide access to ACD through a reverse proxy that layers on security.
 One way to do this is with the OpenShift-provided OAuth service with a [proxy](https://github.com/openshift/oauth-proxy) and a service account to do role-based access control (RBAC) access to the service.
 The rest of this page will document how to set this proxy up for protecting an ACD service.
-Note, with this option, no direct route to ACD is exposed from the cluster and all traffic flows thorugh the proxy which adds some overhead and another hop to traffic.
+Note, with this option, no direct route to ACD is exposed from the cluster and all traffic flows through the proxy which adds some overhead and another hop to traffic.

 In the first 2 options above you'll create a route direct to the ACD service and rely on the network security to secure access.
 In this case we recommend these route annotations:
 ```